zhangyidavidfan/Kickstarter-Data-Analysis/README.md

 2. A regression model predicting how successful the campaign was with respect to the goal
 3. A test using bootstrapping to see if Italy and Japan’s success rates were low by pure chance

+In the first hypothesis, we determined that it unlikely for the 2015’s lackluster success rate to have occurred by chance.
-We found three possible explanations for the lackluster success rate in 2015 – Kickstarter reached saturation, the greater quantity of campaigns brought about lower standards, and a greater number of projects were tech, which were hard for the primary audience to empathize with.
+Moreover, we found three possible explanations for the lackluster success rate in 2015 – Kickstarter reached saturation, the greater quantity of campaigns brought about lower standards, and a greater number of projects were tech, which were hard for the primary audience to empathize with.